 Even though agave has its advantages – it dissolves well, it has a low glycemic index, and it is also vegan – it doesn’t deserve its health halo.

-It is still an added sweetener which contributes empty calories and is up to 90% fructose, a form of sugar which has been linked with fatty liver when eaten in huge amounts.
+It is still an added sweetener that contributes empty calories and is up to 90% fructose, a form of sugar that has been linked with fatty liver when eaten in huge amounts.

 There are many experts as well as nutritionists who recommend that you use it sparingly, just like any other sweetener.
 In addition, they also recommend that you go to your local grocery store and buy honey or pure maple syrup, which offer at least some antioxidant and mineral benefits and are less refined.